Tesla's profits soared to a record – but challenges are mounting

 On top of that, Musk's antics at Twitter have antagonized some shoppers, with polls suggesting Tesla's brand reputation has been hurt by Musk's rampant tweeting and his controversial takeover of the social media platform.

 Asked about this on Wednesday, Musk dismissed the idea.
 "I have 127 million followers," he said.
-"That suggests I'm reasonably popular."
+"That suggests I'm, you know, reasonably popular."
 Then he encouraged other executives to take to Twitter as a way to boost sales at their companies.

 Meanwhile, the famously erratic CEO has been on trial for alleged securities fraud.
 Tesla also faces upcoming lawsuits over its hyping of the "Autopilot" feature, which allows a vehicle to control steering and acceleration but requires close supervision.